fivunlm/cppstreams/README.md

 ## TODO

-There are so many thing to improve, here are some:
+There are so many things to add and improve, here are some:

 * Work with standard vector
 * Work with standard map